Did you know that 80% of Americans have some form of debt?

 High interest rate loans.
 Consider prioritizing paying off your loans that have the highest interest rate first.
 If you tackle these loans upfront, you’ll pay less in interest, which may save you money over time.

 Due date.
 On the other hand, if paying off your highest-interest loans first means that you’ll miss a due date for another loan, you may want to re-prioritize your game plan.
 It can be tempting, but late payments result in late fees and can negatively impact your credit score, which could be more detrimental to your financial standings in the end.
-Make at least the minimum payment on all of your loans, even if it means you can’t put all of your repayment towards the highest interest loans rate first.
+Check your score using a free credit score report if you’re not sure where you currently stand.
+Then, make at least the minimum payment on all of your loans, even if it means you can’t put all of your repayment towards the highest interest loans rate first.

 Tax-deductible loans.
 Since the money you borrow for your home or education can help your financial position, it may be tax-deductible, but it’s recommended to consult with a tax advisor to understand your own situation.
 That means that there is less pressure to pay them off as quickly as long as you’re making regular installments.
 Instead, consider to focus on the debt that doesn’t invest in your future such as credit card debt or personal loan debt.